Vincent Siew

-Siew Wan-chang (蕭萬長 (Siau Bān-tiâng, Xiāo Wàncháng); born 3 January 1939), known also by his English name Vincent Siew, is a Taiwanese politician who served as the ninth vice president of the Republic of China (Taiwan) from 2008 to 2012.
+Siew Wan-chang (蕭萬長 (Siau Bān-tiâng, Xiāo Wàncháng); born 3 January 1939), known also by his English name Vincent Siew, is a Taiwanese politician who served as the ninth vice president of the Republic of China from 2008 to 2012.
 He was the first Taiwanese-born premier of the Republic of China and former vice-chairman of the Kuomintang (KMT).

 Early life and education

 Siew was born in Chiayi on January 3, 1939, during the Japanese rule of Taiwan.
 After graduating from National Chiayi Senior High School in 1957, he studied diplomacy at National Chengchi University (NCCU) and graduated with a bachelor's degree in 1961.
 He then completed two years of military service in the Republic of China Armed Forces and passed the Foreign Affairs Special Examination in 1962.

 In 1965, Siew earned a master's degree in international law and diplomacy from NCCU.
 Although he was accepted by Harvard University, Siew chose to remain in Taiwan heeding his mother's wishes.
 He completed a leadership seminar at Georgetown University in the United States in 1982 and was awarded Eisenhower Fellowships in 1985.